Contact Arlington Radon for a radon test.

 It is advised to check for radon in condos and townhomes as well as single family houses.
 If radon comes from the ground then how does it get into upper levels of a building?
 In some cases, it emanates from the concrete and other building materials used to construct condos; in others, it moves from the ground to upper floors via elevator shafts, stairwells and venting shafts.
 No mater what it is a good idea to test any space for radon that is occupied.

 It is highly recommended to measure the indoor concentration level of radon in Northern Virginia and District of Columbia.
 The Virginia Department of Health has estimated that approximately 20 to 25% of Virginia homes meet or exceed the recommended action level of 4.0 pCi/L with the DC and Northern Virginia area falling in the medium to highest potential for readings greater than 4.0 pCi/L for the overall region.

-Arlington Radon uses the protocol for conducting radon and radon decay product measurements developed by the National Radon Safety Board based upon state accreditation by the United States Environmental Protection Agency (USEPA).
+Arlington Radon uses protocols for conducting radon and radon decay product measurements developed by the National Radon Safety Board based upon state accreditation through the United States Environmental Protection Agency (USEPA).

 Arlington Radon is NRSB certified in radon testing serving homes throughout Northern Virginia and DC.